FANUC Inline Measurement Program

 51: PAUSE ;

-The table below explains the above example program.
-In the above code, the comment-out content starts with !.
-The following table does not explain the comment-out content.
+The table below is the logical explanation of the above example program.
+In the above code, the commented-out content starts with !.
+The following table does not explain the commented-out content.

 Workflow Code and description